AnanyaPoudyal/GuruKhoj-FYP-Backend/README.md

 These dependencies are essential for building the backend of the GuruKhoj app, enabling features such as authentication, database interaction, file uploads, logging, and more.

+npm start is used to run the backend.